nitlang/nit/doc/manual/constructor.md

 assert fp.z == 13
 ~~~

-Generalized setters are a powerful tool but often needed in only rare specific cases.
+Generalized setters are a powerful tool, but only needed in rare specific cases.
-In most case, there is no reason that an argument of a `new` construction is not stored in the object as a real attribute.
+In most cases, there is no reason for an argument of a `new` construction to not be stored in the object as a real attribute.

 ## Inheritance